equalitie/bundler/README.md

 ![Architectural diagram](https://raw.githubusercontent.com/equalitie/bundler/master/architecture.png)

-Bundler provides three opportunities to inject new functionality into the bundling process.
+Bundler provides four opportunities to inject new functionality into the bundling process.

 1. `originalRequest`  - Before fetching the first, original document
+2. `originalReceived` - Specify handlers used to scan the document and produce diffs
-2. `resourceRequest` - Before fetching any resource referenced by the original document
+3. `resourceRequest`  - Before fetching any resource referenced by the original document
-3. `diffsReceived`   - After accumulating a collection of resource URLs and their data URIs
+4. `diffsReceived`    - After accumulating a collection of resource URLs and their data URIs

 As seen above, you can register handlers using the `originalReceived` event.